-1) Geographically, Family Partnership is available in 14 of 72 Wisconsin counties.
+Geographically, Family Partnership is available in 14 of 72 Wisconsin counties.
 An updated map of counties is available here.
-Several more counties are expected to come onboard as early as January 2020.
+Five more counties are expected to come onboard in 2023.
 These include the following counties: Fond du Lac, Manitowoc, Winnebago, Brown, and Shawano.
 Persons living in counties without coverage can become eligible if they move to a county with coverage.
 As previously mentioned, Family Care is available statewide.

-2) Functionally, participants must be 18 – 64 years old and have a physical disability, or 65+ years old and considered a “frail elder," persons must have a disability or dementia that requires them to receive assistance to manage their activities of daily living and continue living independently.
+Functionally, participants must be 18 – 64 years old and have a physical disability, or 65+ years old and considered a “frail elder.”
+Persons must also have a long-term care condition that will last more than 90 days.

 The Family Care program does a cost-share arrangement for individuals whose financial resources exceed the program’s thresholds.